 - Federal RePORTER lists only publications found in PubMed or PubMed Central.
 There are publications resulting from NIH-funded research that appear in journals that are not part of the PubMed collection and published before the NIH Public Access policy went into effect.

-- Publications are available for ARS, EPA, and NSF projects and projects derived from the IMPAC II DataBase which includes: AHRQ, CDC, FDA, and NIH.
+- Publications are available for ARS, EPA, and NSF projects and projects derived from the IMPAC II DataBase which includes: AHRQ, CDC, FDA, VA, and NIH.

 - Patents are associated with projects, but cannot be identified with any particular year of the project or fiscal year of funding.
 This is due to the continuous and cumulative nature of knowledge generation across the life of a project and the sometimes long and variable patenting timeline.